josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

-## A Better Experience

-Every time a customer or staff member feels frustration looking for parking and/or dealing with a long walk, that's a spot that could have been a moment of delight. [^walt-disney]

-[^walt-disney]: The Disney theme parks (Disney Land and Disney World) are famous for how 'coherent' the guest experience is.
-Disney understands that creating a good experience for their visitors means thinking clearly and openly and creatively about their parking areas.
-I seek to channel some of the Disney energy in how I approach parking lots.
-It is worth mentioning that Disney is _extremely_ financially successful, in part because of how pleasent the parks are to visit, and how coherent the experience is for the guests.

-There's different 'levels of sophistication' for your parking lot.

-At the top level, we have an easy-to-install vehicle counter that hooks up to a sign at the entrance and reports on how many parking spaces are available at that current moment.
-This improves discoverability.

-Also, at the top level, the parking lot _has the option_ to not be free parking.
-Don't worry, I'd never suggest adding a swing arm to your parking lot.
-Those swing arms are like black-and-white televisions.
-They were good enough once, but no longer interesting.

 ## Simple responsibility

 Pull up your business on google maps, in satallite view.
 Zoom in on your business, so your business and the parking lot fills most of your screen.